clentjones/clentjones/README.md

 Welcome to my GitHub repository!

-I am a passionate and dedicated Cybersecurity & IT Solutions professional with experience in risk assessment, security audits, and incident response.
+I am a passionate and dedicated Cybersecurity & IT Solutions professional with experience in remote infrastructure support, cloud management, risk assessment, security audits, and cybersecurity.
 With certifications in CompTIA Security+, Network+, Server+, Google Cybersecurity, and proficiency in Python, SQL, and Linux Bash, I continuously strive to expand my expertise with the intention of contributing to the cybersecurity community.

-Throughout my career, I have successfully improved operational efficiencies, enhanced IT infrastructure security, and collaborated with cross-functional teams to achieve significant results.
-My educational background along side my work experience at ADNA Technologies, Hanwha Techwin, and the University of Houston has equipped me with a deep understanding of the cybersecurity landscape and the ability to address complex security challenges.
+Throughout my career, I have successfully improved operational efficiencies, enhanced IT infrastructure network security, and collaborated with cross-functional teams to achieve significant results.
+My educational background along side my work experience at ADNA Technologies, Hanwha Techwin, and the University of Houston has equipped me with a deep understanding of cybersecurity & IT landscapes coincided with the ability to address complex security challenges.

 ## Objective
 In this repository, you will find a collection of projects showcasing my skills in programming, data manipulation, and security analysis.
-From developing interactive Python scripts to mastering SQL data manipulation, each project reflects my commitment to understanding and mitigating cyber threats.
+From developing interactive Python scripts to mastering SQL data manipulation, each project reflects my commitment to understanding the cyber ethos.
 I have hands-on experience with a variety of security tools, including Nmap, Wireshark, tcpdump, and the Elastic Security SIEM.
 I also possess a foundational understanding of security frameworks such as NIST CSF, RMF, SP 800-61, HIPAA, HITRUST, PCI DSS, and ISO/IEC 27000.

-I am eager to transition into this field and excited to share my projects and insights with you.
-Whether you are a fellow cybersecurity enthusiast, a potential employer, or simply curious about my work, I hope you find this repository informative and inspiring.
+I am eager to contribute to this field and excited to share my projects and insights with you.
+Whether you are a fellow cybersecurity and IT enthusiast, a potential employer, or simply curious about my work, I hope you find this repository informative and inspiring.

 Let's connect and work together to make the digital world a safer place!